DIY Easy Leather Cord Bracelet

 There you go, You got yourself some really cute Braided bracelets!

-image of finished clasps for a braided leather bracelet closed
+image of finished clasps for a bracelet closed

-How cute and pretty are these easy braided bracelets?
+How cute and pretty are these easy leather cord bracelets?

 Optionally and as a final touch, you can add charms hanging from the jump rings so you can have your own charm bracelets.